 A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease

-The purpose of the Phase 2 CSEG101B2201 study is to confirm and to establish appropriate dosing and to evaluate the safety in pediatric patients ages 6 months to <18 years with a history of VOC with or without HU/HC, receiving crizanlizumab for 2 years.
+The purpose of the Phase 2 CSEG101B2201 study is to confirm and to establish appropriate dosing and to evaluate the safety in pediatric participants ages 6 months to <18 years with a history of VOC with or without HU/HC, receiving crizanlizumab for 2 years.
 The efficacy and safety of crizanlizumab was already demonstrated in adults with sickle cell disease.
 The approach is to extrapolate from the PK/pharmacodynamics (PD) already established in the adult population.
 The study is designed as a Phase II, multicenter, open-label study.

 A Phase 2,Multicenter,Open-Label Study to Assess Appropriate Dosing and to Evaluate Safety of Crizanlizumab,With or Without Hydroxyurea/Hydroxycarbamide,in Sequential,Descending Age Groups of Pediatric Sickle Cell Disease Patients With Vaso-Occlusive Crisis

-For people ages 6 months to 17 years
+Open to people ages 6 months to 17 years

-- Received standard age-appropriate care for SCD, including penicillin prophylaxis, pneumococcal immunization, and parental education
+- Received standard age-appropriate care for SCD, including penicillin prophylaxis, pneumococcal immunization, and parental education.

 - History of stem cell transplant.

 - Received any blood products within 30 days prior to Week 1 Day 1 dosing.

 - Plan to participate in a chronic transfusion program (pre-planned series of transfusions for prophylactic purposes) or undergo exchange transfusions/plasmapheresis during the study.
 Patients requiring episodic transfusion (simple or exchange) in response to worsened anemia or VOC are permitted.

 Patients with bleeding disorders